Food Service Manager Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for food service managers in Georgia?

-Large food service contractors with Georgia operations, including Aramark, Sodexo, and Compass Group, have a documented history of filing H-1B and other work visa petitions for management roles.
+Large food service contractors with Georgia operations, including Aramark, Sodexo, and Compass Group, have a documented history of filing H-1B visa and other work visa petitions for management roles.
 Atlanta-based hotel groups, hospital systems such as Piedmont Healthcare and Emory Healthcare, and major university dining programs are also among the employers that have sponsored food service managers in the state.

 Which visa types are most common for food service manager roles in Georgia?